""

 Prior Coursework

-With program approval, students may be allowed to count up to 9 credits of graduate coursework from other institutions toward fulfillment of minimum degree and minimum graduate coursework credit requirements.
-Such coursework from other institutions will not count towards the graduate career GPA.
+With program approval, students may be allowed transfer up to 9 credits of graduate coursework from other institutions toward fulfillment of minimum degree and graduate coursework credit requirements.
+Such coursework from other institutions will not be applied towards the graduate career GPA.
 The Graduate School’s minimum graduate residence credit requirement can be satisfied only with courses taken as a graduate student at UW–Madison.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students may be able to count up to 7 credits numbered 300 or above of required or elective courses from the undergraduate work completed at UW–Madison towards fulfillment of minimum degree requirements.
-However, this work would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above with the exception of graduate level courses ART HIST 601 Introduction to Museum Studies I, ART HIST 602 Introduction to Museum Studies II, and L I S/ART HIST/HISTORY/JOURN 650 History of Books and Print Culture in Europe and North America.
-This work will not appear on the graduate career portion of UW–Madison transcript nor count towards the graduate career GPA.
-The Graduate School’s minimum graduate residence credit requirement can be satisfied only with courses taken as a graduate student at UW–Madison.
+With program approval, students may transfer up to 7 credits of coursework numbered 300 or above of required or elective courses from the undergraduate work completed at UW–Madison towards fulfillment of minimum degree requirements.
+These credits will not be applied towards the graduate career GPA.
+The Graduate School’s minimum residence credit requirement can be satisfied only with courses taken as a graduate student at UW–Madison.
+Credits earned at other institutions do not transfer.

 Probation